department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.diagnosticReport-intro.md

   - `basedOn.identifier` may be the caseNumber
   - `specimen` are the contained [Specimen](StructureDefinition-VA.MHV.PHR.LabSpecimen.html)
   - `results` are the contained [Observation](StructureDefinition-VA.MHV.PHR.labTest.html)
+  - `performer` that is a Practitioner is the Pathologist from the report
 - Note that `specimen` and `observation` are different between Chem-Hem and Microbiology/Pathology.
 - Note the use of contained `ServiceRequest`, `Specimen`, and `Observation` means that they are not individually findable or referenceable.
 To find Observations, look for the Observation code in the DiagnosticReport.category, then look for the contained Observation with that code.
 - no other elements are populated